updated on 15.10.2020 at 15h12

 Steps to take

-In order to speed up and facilitate the procedure for applying for short-time working in cases of force majeure linked to the Covid-19 crisis, ADEM, has set up a new automated system that enables companies to submit their short-time working applications via an online form, at the Guichet.lu : http://guichet.lu/cocp.
+In order to speed up and facilitate the procedure for applying for short-time working, ADEM, has set up a new automated system that enables companies to submit their short-time working applications via an online form, at the Guichet.lu : http://guichet.lu/cocp.

 Who to contact